dougnoel/sentinel.example/README.md

 ## 2.4 Creating a Page Object Configuration File
 >__NOTE:__ Vault server access has not been coded yet.

 URLs and credentials can be read from a config file or a Vault server.
-To start, we will use a simple Yaml configuration file. (what is yaml?
-I have a vague idea of it as a syntax from prior experience with swagger but others may not)
+To start, we will use a simple Yaml configuration file.

 1. In the __Package Explorer__ expand __src/main/java__.
 2. Right-click the page you made in __Section 1.5.1__ and select __Copy__.